 Parametric Monkey announces preview of new feasibility software

 I am pleased to announce the preview of MetricMonkey, Parametric Monkey’s feasibility software.
 The software enables architects, urban designers and property developers to evaluate designs in real-time via an interactive dashboard.
-MetricMonkey focuses on augmenting, rather than replacing human capabilities, so that the designer is always in control of the design.
+MetricMonkey focuses on augmenting, rather than replacing human capabilities so that the designer is always in control.

 Over the past decade or so, designers have become increasingly aware of the enormous value that computational design offers.
 Yet despite its advantages, many designers have struggled to embed computational design into their design processes.
 Our experience suggests that this condition is directly related to three inter-related factors: Development time, lack of programming skills, and cost.